CarlFK/video-stack-deploy/docs/gateway.rst

 the Voctomix machine (``voctomix1`` in our example).
 If the ``voctomix1`` hostname is available in the local DNS (e.g. from its DHCP lease), then this should work and you can skip this step and setup the `Opsis machine`_ instead.
-If not, we would recommend using out gateway and a dedicated network.

-If it does not, then you must configure a gateway to provide the DNS resolution to a dedicated network.
-For more complex setups this is recommended, as the gateway also provides PXE booting and the ability to automatically configure machines on initial boot.
+If not, we would recommend using a gateway and a dedicated network.
+This is recommended for more complex setups, as the gateway also provides PXE booting and the ability to automatically configure machines on initial boot.

 1. Install Debian Stable on another machine in the same manner you installed the `Voctomix`_ machine.
 Make the hostname ``gw``.